Linear algebra libraries

 Where the truncation error term captures the higher-order terms in our grouped series expansion above.
 This expression therefore relates the rate of growth in the global error to the Lipschitz constant of our problem , and the properties of our solving method .

-Let’s recap what we just learned: A problem has an intrinsic difficulty set by the Lipschitz constant , and but we can change and to control the global error growth rate.
+To summarize: A problem has an intrinsic difficulty set by the Lipschitz constant , and but we can change and to control the global error growth rate.
 If we need a given to to limits on the number of timesteps we can simulate, we can choose the order of the method to control the local error.
 Likewise, if we need to limit the order of our method due to memory or overhead limits, we can choose a smaller to control the global error growth rate.
 We can thus see that there is an implicit trade-off between accuracy and computational cost.

 Implicit Integration¶